 If the option provided by Samsung doesn’t leave you convinced, you can perform the following steps (which require root access):

-- Run "Root Explorer" and in the magnifying glass search function, write Knox.
+- Run Root Explorer and in the magnifying glass search function, type Knox.

 - Select all files with the name Knox.